European balance of power: Antiquity to Crusades

-Among the successor kingdoms in the West, that of the Franks was the largest, and under Charlemagne managed to unite most of present-day France, Germany, Switzerland, Austria, the Low Countries and Italy under one rule: he was subsequently crowned Holy Roman Emperor the day of Christmas in 800 by Pope Leo III.
+Among the successor states in the West, that of the Franks was the largest, and under Charlemagne managed to unite most of present-day France, Germany, Switzerland, Austria, the Low Countries and Italy under one rule: he was subsequently crowned Holy Roman Emperor the day of Christmas in 800 by Pope Leo III.
+This led to a conflict with the Byzantine Empire, the so-called problem of two emperors saw both empires being unable wage war with each other making other disputes and common threats the dominating factor of their relations.

 Meanwhile, the Iberian Peninsula fell under Muslim control.
 The beginning of the Reconquista of Christian forces is traditionally dated to the Battle of Covadonga (718 or 722), in which an Asturian army achieved the first Christian victory over the forces of the Umayyad Caliphate since the beginning of the military invasion.
 Its culmination came in 1492 with the fall of the Nasrid kingdom of Granada to the united Spanish Crown of Ferdinand II of Aragon and Isabella I of Castile.
 The Germanic Emperor (Holy Roman Emperor) and the Roman Pontiff (Pope in Rome) came to be known as the universal powers of Europe, but then entered in conflict during the investiture controversy and the clash between their factions.
 Their rivalry made possible the birth of autonomous city-states in northern Italy and the rise of an independent feudal monarchy in France under the House of Capet.
-Around the same period, the Norse was taking place with the Norman Conquest of England happening in 1066 and that of Sicily in 1130.
-With the Holy Land lost to Islam and the Byzantine Empire seeking help from Turks, the Pope initiated the crusades against Muslims in an attempt to restore Christian unity following the Eastern Schism of the Orthodox from the Catholics.
+Around the same period, the Norman Conquest of England happened in 1066 and Sicily fell in 1130.
+With the Holy Land lost to Islam and the Romans seeking help from Turks, the Pope initiated the First Crusade against the Muslims in an attempt to restore Christian authority in former Roman lands following the Eastern Schism of the Orthodox from the Catholics.